 November 1, 2005.
 For many this is just a date with no meaning behind it, but for me, it’s a date that will always be on my heart.
 November 1, 2005 was the first time I experienced death and it was also the most painful day of my life to this day.
-On November 1, 2005 I lost the greatest influence on my life.
-I lost the person who made my childhood amazing, the person who was always there, who I saw every day.
-I lost the person who taught me to sew, craft, play solitaire and dominoes, and the person who introduced me (through movies) to my hero John Wayne.
+On November 1, 2005 I lost the person who made my childhood amazing, the person who was always there, who I saw every day.
+I lost the person who taught me to sew, craft, play solitaire and dominoes, and the person who introduced me to John Wayne movies.
 I lost the person who always listened to me, who always had a story to tell and good food to serve.
 I lost the person who took me berry picking and rock collecting, who dropped what she was doing one day just to help us make a kite, simply because we got the sudden notion to fly one.
 The person I shared my hopes and dreams with, and who supported those dreams and never made me feel like they were pointless or stupid.
 She believed in me.
 She was the first person to instill a strong faith in God in me.
 Kindred spirits come very rare in your life, I lost one that day.
 She was the embodiment of my childhood.
 On November 1, 2005, Betty Jane Austin left this world… and me.

 Two traits that I’m very grateful that my grandmother had was 1) her love of writing and journaling and 2) keeping everything!
 My grandmother kept journals for most of her adult life (I’m not sure if she did as a child) and had actually started writing her memoirs, unfortunately they were never finished before she passed away.
 I love reading through her old journals because it gives me a deeper and more personal look into her thoughts and feelings about life.
 They allow me to understand her more and they also keep that connection alive almost 12 years after her death.
 She’s the one that instilled the love of reading and writing in me, two passions I am most grateful for.
 The other most famous trait of hers was keeping (some may call it hoarding) everything.
 From newspaper clippings to family possessions that had been passed down to everyday things that she liked, she had loads of stuff (she also labeled everything, what it was, who it came from, etc).
 I think the big reason she kept everything was the fact that when she lost her guardian at the age of thirteen, she was forced to go back to her birth family and as a result she wasn’t able to take the majority of her possessions.
 Imagine being a 13 year old child, you lost the only person who was family to you, you have to move to a different place, and then you can’t take most of your possessions with you…..
 That had to have been incredibly difficult.
 Though I’m sad that she had to go through all of that, I’m glad that she kept everything later in life because now her grandchildren (me + sisters) have so much from her.
 She left so much for us when she passed, but I still feel like it wasn’t close to being enough.
 There are so many things that were left unsaid, un-talked about.